 Plan Your Stay at Pearl Recovery Retreat

 It’s no secret that preparing for spinal surgery is difficult, but at Pearl Recovery, we’re here to lighten the load.
-Located within the 5-star, luxury Viceroy Beverly Hills hotel, our recovery center provides all-inclusive access to high-end amenities — such as personalized IV therapy and restorative Hyperbaric Oxygen Chamber treatments — and 24/7 compassionate nursing care.
+Located within Beverly Hills, our recovery center provides all-inclusive access to high-end amenities — such as personalized IV therapy and restorative Hyperbaric Oxygen Chamber treatments — and 24/7 compassionate nursing care.
 Our highly qualified staff will cater to your every need so you can focus on getting back on your feet as quickly as possible.
 Reserve your wellness suite today.